Primary Navigation Mobile

 How do they work?

 To enter, vehicles not meeting the defined criteria will be expected to pay a charge to offset their emissions.
-Using Automatic Numberplate Recognition (ANPR) cameras, the zones are monitored and the payments made, usually via a website, are ticked off as paid.
+Using Automatic Number plate Recognition (ANPR) cameras, the zones are monitored and it’s your responsibility to go on the website to pay it.

 Drivers who fail to pay the LEZ charge will be fined for bringing in a non-compliant vehicle.
 Fines start at £60, reduced to £30 if paid within 14 days, but could be as high as £960 for HGVs and buses.

 In May 2022, Aberdeen city centre gained its LEZ.
-Enforcement starts on the 1st June 2024 and blue badge holders are exempt.
+Enforcement started on the 1st June 2024 and blue badge holders are exempt.

-Dundee introduced its LEZ at the end of May 2022, but doesn’t have any plans to officially enforce the zone until May 2024.
+Dundee introduced its Low Emission Zone (LEZ) at the end of May 2022.
+Following a two-year grace period, the council began officially enforcing the zone on May 30, 2024.

 Like Aberdeen, Edinburgh introduced its area for low-emission vehicles only in May 2022.
 It too will offer drivers a two-year period of grace, enabling motorists to switch to cleaner vehicles if they wish to use the city centre without charge.